1. Blog

 Get ready to see the light (and lots of it) at this summer celebration in Alaska’s largest city.
 Held the weekend nearest the summer solstice when daylight approaches 20 hours per day, Anchorage Mayor’s has more the feel of an intimate trail race (off-road section included) than a big-city road half marathon.
 “Gorgeous views” of Cook Inlet and the Chugach Mountains help take your mind off the hilly course, though don’t get too distracted since you’ll want to watch for early-morning moose or bears out strolling the Tony Knowles Trail.
 With distances ranging from a free kids mile to the full 26.2, AMM is a “great destination race” for the entire family to run together and “take in the beauty of Alaska.”

-Runner-up: Anchorage RunFest (Skinny Raven Half Marathon) (Aug)
+Runner-up: Anchorage RunFest Half (Aug)

 Arizona